Teekkari: Teekkari culture

 In late April before International Workers' Day teekkari students can be seen in the city selling student magazines.
 In Otaniemi, Espoo, students sell Äpy in odd years and Julkku in even years.
 In Tampere, students traditionally sell Tamppi.
 Other teekkari student magazines include Ööpinen by architecture students in Oulu, Hässi in Lappeenranta, Wapina in Vaasa, and Pilde&Napander among information technology and biology students in Turku.
 Celebrating International Workers' Day also includes student radio stations including Radiodiodi in Espoo, Rakkauden wappuradio in Tampere, Norpparadio in Lappeenranta and Rattoradio in Oulu.

 Teekkari students also have a strong tradition of singing student songs.
 Students in different cities have different song books of their own, including traditional academic songs.
 In Lappeenranta the student book is named PunaMusta.
 The song book in Tampere is named Rasputin and in Espoo nearly every guild has its own song book.
-The student body in Otaniemi also has its own song book named Teekkarien punainen laulukirja.
+The student body in Otaniemi also has its own song book named Teekkarien punainen laulukirja (teekkari's red songbook).
 The song book in Oulu is named Laulukalu published by the Oulu Teekkari Association OTY.
 The University of Oulu also has the smaller song book Tasku-Teppo published by the teekkari association Droit.

 Some cities with technical institutes have cellular communities of teekkari students.
 In Annala in Tampere there is an apartment building serving as a commune of 42 teekkari inhabitants known as Tupsula.
 The AYY communal apartments in Otaniemi have cellular communities such as Bratislawa Yoghurt (BY) and Joutomiehet.
 During the last few decades the communities have included at least Just Pure Iron (JPI), Ryttylän visa, 51 cl and Solukyttääjät.